 After satisfying our literary cravings, we hopped into a taxi and headed to the San Telmo neighborhood for a late lunch.

 We did a scan of the area but nothing really jumped out at us, so we sat down in a plaza for the promised tango show and some not great food.
 We mostly had bad luck in Buenos Aires food-wise, though that’s mostly on us since we made bad choices due to being so rushed.

 But we watched two pairs of tango dancers while we sipping local Quilmes beer on a gorgeous afternoon, so I can’t really complain.
 I’m *obsessed* with learning to tango, but I feel like it has to be done with someone you totally trust because you are ALL SORTS of pressed up onto them. #awkward

 Finally, before heading to the airport we quickly popped over to the neighborhood of La Boca, a low-income area known for its crazy colorful buildings.
 It’s also *super* touristy, but the bright colors really pop in pictures.

 Despite the colors, I wasn’t a huge fan of La Boca.
 I tend to be fairly uncomfortable in super touristy situations, and everything just looked poor quality and overpriced.
-I’m not sad we went, but I think if I had a do-over I’d maybe scrap this portion and instead find a really great local place to sit down off the beaten path to eat, have a drink, and people-watch.
+I’m not sad we went, but I think if I had a do-over on just 24 hours in Buenos Aires, I’d maybe scrap this portion and instead find a really great local place to sit down off the beaten path to eat, have a drink, and people-watch.
 More chill, less “check the box”.
 But that’s life…